craftweg/website/priv/posts/2018-10-06-what-psychologist-helped-me-realize.md

 ---
 title: 'What a psychologist helped me realize'
 description: It's been a few months going through a therapy that has helped me understand how my brain works and where the stress that I used to experience came from.
-categories: [berlin, oberbaum, water color, painting]
+tags: [berlin, oberbaum, water color, painting]
 ---

 A while ago I wrote a [blog post](/2018/05/25/stress) about the stress that I was suffering in my life.
 Back then, I decided to get some professional help, which turned out to be a great decision.
 Not only she helped me manage the stress, but I understood better how our brain works.
 I'm so glad that I made that decision, and I encourage anyone suffering stress or emotional issues to get help as well.